Student Accounts

 Parking pass prices are listed here: https://wit.edu/student-life/public-safety/parking

-Parking permits are issued by the Wentworth Police Department at 610 Huntington Avenue.
+Parking permits are issued by the Wentworth Police Department.
 Wentworth considers parking a privilege, which may be revoked temporarily or permanently, for justifiable reasons by the Wentworth Policy Department.
 Parking permits shall not be replicated, lent, sold or transferred to another party Should a vehicle change occur, notify the Wentworth Police Department immediately.
 Wentworth assumes no liability for lost or stolen property or damage to any vehicle while it is parked on campus in one of our facilities nor does Wentworth assume responsibility or liability for any lost property or damage associated with a vehicle being towed.
 Hours, rules, and regulations are subject to change without prior notice.
 A parking permit must always be displayed.

 Books, Supplies, and Equipment